jonnytest1/json-schema-merger/README.md

 ```

 if `enumKeyList` is passed it will be filled with all found object paths (and can be used to generate the param list)

+## TODO:
+- add more types to the schema and merging